exercism/website-copy/tracks/javascript/exercises/resistor-colors/mentoring.md

 colors.map(COLORS.indexOf.bind(COLORS))
 ```

-A student may use also use a an arrow function expression instead of a function declaration, as well as using an
+A student may use also use an arrow function expression instead of a function declaration, as well as using an
 implicit return instead of an explicit `return`.

 #### Approvability